Bahamas Property Tax Explained: What is The Bahamas Real Property Tax?

 The Bahamas wants to make it easy for you to pay the Real Property Tax.
 With a set deadline and various options for payment, you’ll need to make sure to pay this tax every year.

-When is the Real Property Tax due?
+Real Property Tax Penalties

 Need a little more time or to spread out your payments?
 The good news is payment plans are available, with approval from the Department of Inland Revenue.
 When making your payment, you have the option of making your payments in installments (after receiving approval) or in full by the deadline.